Infiland/TheColorfulCreature-docs/docs/getting-started.md

 # Getting Started

-The Colorful Creature is a difficult platformer with puzzle color mechanics, featuring 350 built-in handcrafted levels made by a single indie developer.
+The Colorful Creature is a difficult platformer with puzzle color mechanics, featuring 350 built-in handcrafted levels made by a single indie developer, Infiland.

 ## Development Setup